microsoft/FluidFramework/examples/apps/cra-demo/README.md

 # @fluid-example/cra-demo
-This is an experimental example of a completed integration between [`create-react-app`](https://create-react-app.dev/) and Fluid.
+This is an experimental learning tutorial demonstrating a completed integration between [`create-react-app`](https://create-react-app.dev/) and Fluid.
 Below you will find instructions to how to start from `create-react-app` and get to this completed state.

+Concepts you will learn:
+1. How to integrate Fluid into a React application
+2. How run and connect your application to a local Fluid service
+3. How to create and get Fluid Containers and DataObjects
+4. How to use a single KeyValuePair (KVPair) DataObject to sync data between connected clients

 \* This demo is a work in progress.
 There will be rough sections that need refactoring or refinement